tonyhallett/bloggerPost/README.md

 Optional properties :

-indent - to be applied to any file writing of json objects such as package.json
+indent - to be applied to any file writing of json objects ( third argument to JSON.stringify ) such as package.json

 ##### clientId and clientSecret